cucumber/common/event-protocol/README.md

 ### Philosophy

-As the event specification evolves to support a richer set of events there are some key principles to consider:
+As this event protocol specification evolves to support a richer set of events there are some key principles to consider:

+#### Extend, don't ammend

+Any consumer of the event protocol that also emits the protocol must faithfully emit all events it receives as input.
+It can, of course, add extra events to the output stream.

+#### Small, specialised events

+To keep the protocol flexible, we encourage having many different specialised events, rather than trying to use generic messages for broad purposes.

 #### File format agnostic